 Ta-da! 👏 You are now the Primary Owner of your workspace.
-In the following steps we’ll go over team administration basics.
+In the following steps we’ll go over workspace administration basics.
 But before you get to that, you'll want to finish getting yourself set up:

 If you need to sign out of our account, it's easy to do.
 Visit Sign out of Slack to learn how.

 Step 2 — Manage workspace settings and permissions